 - Any additional items required by your lender or realtor.

 For VA properties, it is the seller’s responsibility to contact the utility companies and notify them that he/she is selling the property and a final reading of the utility meter (if applicable) is required.
-Click here for a list of phone numbers of many of the utility companies in the area.

 The Homestead Deduction subtracts $69,100.00 from the assessed value of your residential property before your real estate taxes are calculated.
 To be eligible, you must: